 Research To Practice

 The Wilson Center funds four Faculty Fellows each year.
 Fellows work on specific projects- generally case studies and academic research- that support the Center's mission and goals.
 Each recipient is awarded $5,000 and is supported by student research assistants.
-Since 2009, this program has produced 19 working papers for publication.
-Our Faculty Steering Committee sets funding priorities and selects candidates through a blind review.
+Since 2009, this program has funded 48 Faculty Fellowships.
+Our Faculty Steering Committee sets funding priorities and selects candidates through a blind review process.

 Brown Bag Lunch Research Seminars

 The Wilson Center hosts a series of brown bag lunch seminars which showcase our past faculty fellow funded research projects.
 For accessibility, our seminars are held during common hour and are webcast to the Pace online community.

 The Office of Student Success coordinates this annual event celebrating collaborative research excellence between faculty and students.
 Wilson Center Faculty Fellows are often featured at this event as they continue to work with students on their relevant research.